paalss/ranking-app/README.md

 # Ranking app (work in progress)
 A little app for ranking your own defined elements, and saving the changes permanently.
+This app can now be served using Docker, thanks to sprintcube/docker-compose-lamp.
+See more here: https://github.com/sprintcube/docker-compose-lamp

 ![App_interface](www/app/images/app/app.png)

 ## Open web app
 I've layed up for using Docker to serve this AMP-stack app, but if you'd rather use XAMPP, you can visit an earlier version of this app.
-Just go to this commit:
+See this commit:

 https://github.com/paalss/Ranking-app/tree/e153adf208a48f6bcaf386fe152b34e114b68b43

-The Docker serving was made possible by mixing this app with the repository  sprintcube/docker-compose-lamp.
-See more here: https://github.com/sprintcube/docker-compose-lamp

-**Docker**
-You need Docker and Docker-compose on your computer.
+**Prerequisites**

+* Git

+* Docker

+* Docker-compose

 ```
 git clone https://github.com/paalss/Ranking-app.git

-cd docker-compose-lamp
+cd Ranking-app

 cp sample.env .env